 Building a Simple Efficient Frontier

 Most investors pick portfolios based on gut feeling about how much stock exposure feels right.
-The efficient frontier eliminates guesswork by showing you mathematically which portfolios deliver maximum return for every level of risk.
-A 2-asset example (stocks and bonds) demonstrates why diversification isn't just holding different things—it's finding combinations that reduce risk below either asset alone.
+The efficient frontier, introduced by Harry Markowitz in his 1952 paper "Portfolio Selection," shows mathematically which portfolios deliver maximum return for every level of risk.
+A two-asset example (stocks and bonds) demonstrates why diversification is not just holding different things -- it is finding combinations that reduce risk below either asset alone.

-The practical antidote: Build a simple frontier yourself with historical data to see which portfolios are efficient (on the curve) and which leave performance on the table (below the curve).
+The practical takeaway: build a simple frontier yourself with historical data to see which portfolios are efficient (on the curve) and which leave performance on the table (below the curve).

 What the Efficient Frontier Shows (Portfolio Dominance)

 The efficient frontier is a curve plotting portfolios from lowest to highest risk, where each point represents the maximum achievable return for that risk level.
-Portfolios on the frontier are efficient (you can't get better return without taking more risk).
-Portfolios below the frontier are dominated (there's always a frontier portfolio with either higher return at the same risk, or same return at lower risk).
+Portfolios on the frontier are efficient -- you cannot get better return without taking more risk.
+Portfolios below the frontier are dominated: a frontier portfolio always exists with either higher return at the same risk, or the same return at lower risk.

-The point is: If your portfolio sits below the frontier, you're taking unnecessary risk or leaving return on the table.
+If your portfolio sits below the frontier, you are taking unnecessary risk or leaving return on the table.
 The frontier tells you exactly which allocation would improve your position.

 The curve typically bows upward (concave) because correlation effects create diversification benefits.
-When you combine assets that don't move in lockstep, the portfolio risk doesn't equal the weighted average of individual risks—it's lower (sometimes substantially).
+When you combine assets that do not move in lockstep, portfolio risk falls below the weighted average of individual risks -- sometimes substantially.
+Markowitz showed this mathematically using mean-variance optimization, and the insight earned him the 1990 Nobel Prize in Economics.

 Building a Two-Asset Frontier (Stocks + Bonds)

-The correlation between stocks and bonds varies by regime (negative during low inflation, positive during high inflation).
-Use -0.3 as a representative long-term estimate for a low-inflation environment.
+The correlation between stocks and bonds varies by regime: negative during low inflation, positive during high inflation.
+A reasonable long-term estimate for a low-inflation environment is -0.3.

-Why this matters: Negative correlation is the key to diversification benefits.
+Why this matters: Negative correlation is the engine of diversification.
 When stocks fall, bonds often rise (flight to safety), cushioning portfolio declines.
-This is what makes the efficient frontier curve upward rather than forming a straight line.
+This is what makes the efficient frontier bow upward rather than forming a straight line.

-The practical point: This 60/40 portfolio delivers 8% return with 10.3% risk—substantially less risky than the 60% weighted-average risk (which would be 13.2% if correlation were +1.0).
-The diversification benefit saved you 2.9 percentage points of risk for free.
+This 60/40 portfolio delivers 8% return with 10.3% risk -- substantially less than the 13.2% risk you would get if stocks and bonds were perfectly correlated (+1.0).
+The diversification benefit saved 2.9 percentage points of risk for free.

 Mapping the Full Frontier (Every Allocation)